Workcover QLD Rehabilitation

 How long will I need physiotherapy?

-Can I choose my own Physiotherapist under Workcover QLD?
+Can I choose my own Physiotherapist under WorkCover QLD?

 Absolutely.
 Even if your doctor suggests a physiotherapist, you have the right to select your preferred provider, provided they are registered with WorkCover Queensland.